jonathonor/doallbot/README.md

 On join auto actions:

-- Bans a user account upon joining a server if the account is less than a week old
+- Kicks a user account upon joining a server if the account is less than a week old
   - Note: This does not happen unless you have the preference "auto-kick-new-accounts" enabled
   - Note: This does not happen unless you have previously ran the /kick-new-accounts command with a day value
 - Automatically add a role to the user upon joining the server